itemisCREATE/statecharts/README.md

 The source code is provided under the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License</a>.

+## Download & Installation

+In addition to the source code provided here on GitHub we also provide ready-tu-use builds for Windows, Linux and OS X.
+1. Dowload a package from our <a href="http://www.statecharts.org/download.html">download page</a>.
+2. Follow the <a href="https://github.com/Yakindu/statecharts/blob/master/plugins/org.yakindu.sct.doc.user/help/02_installation/installation.textile">installation instructions</a>.

 ## How to Contribute

 We appreciate any feedback and there are various ways to contribute feedback: